 Other global organizations fighting money laundering include the United Nations, the International Monetary Fund, the World Bank, and smaller groups like the Caribbean FATF and the Asia/Pacific Group on Money Laundering.

 While increased worldwide efforts are making a small dent in the money-laundering industry, the problem is huge, and the money launderers are winning overall.
 Countries with bank-secrecy rules, which arguably have legitimate benefits to the honest depositor, make it extremely hard to track money once it's transferred overseas.
-Still, the FATF's uncooperative list has gone from 15 countries in 2000 to two countries (Myanmar and Nigeria) in 2005.
-By most accounts, this is a significant sign of progress.
-Only increased global awareness and cooperation can curb the success of the money-laundering industry.
+Still, more than 190 jurisdictions worldwide have signed up to follow the FATF's Recommendations.
+The organization's list of "High-risk and other monitored jurisdictions" counts just 10 countries (Serbia, Tunisia, Ethiopia, Syria, Yemen, Iran, Pakistan, Sri Lanka and North Korea) [source: FATF].